bradleyhope1/contact/README.md

 Mobile: +447584600950<br>
 Office: +442078429208

 If you are worried about authorities or the company you work for reading your messages, you should take precautions.
-Here are a few tactics:
+Technology solutions are imperfect, but here are a few tactics for making contact:

 <b>CHAT MESSENGERS</b>